 These fats or oils include; flax, hemp, margarine, sesame, canola, peanut, linseed, avocado, cottonseed, soybean, fish oil.
 Keep in mind, these oils are often hidden in packaged foods (best to always cook from scratch!).
 Instead, focus mostly on whole food forms of saturated fats like raw grass-fed butter, cream, ghee, lard, tallow and consuming whole fish and pastured animals to get their healthy fat content.
 These are the true, anti-inflammatory, pro-thyroid fats that support healthy metabolism, liver function and skin health.

 If you’re struggling with skin problems, it’s likely that inflammation is the culprit.
 Diet can be a major source of inflammation, so by eliminating these “pro-inflammatory”, “non-foods”, you should see improvements in your skin health and appearance!
 At Alitura Naturals, we believe that since your skin is your largest organ, you should treat it like another mouth.
 As we learned above, the skin responds best to ingredients that come directly from the earth.
 Alitura is latin for feeding and nourishing.
-We are anti-gmo, anti-chemical, and cruelty free.
-Please visit our website today.
+We are anti-gmo, anti-chemical, and cruelty-free.